Anthem PPO HDHP FAQ and Resources

 The deductible is the amount you must pay out-of-pocket before the plan will begin to pay benefits.

 For HDHPs, the individual deductible only applies if you are enrolled in employee-only coverage.
-When one or more family members are enrolled, amounts each family member pays for healthcare expenses are credited to the family deductible.
+When any additional family members are enrolled on your plan (meaning you’ve elected employee + spouse, employee + children, or family coverage level), the amounts each family member pays for healthcare expenses are credited to the family deductible.
 When these individual expenses add up to the family deductible, the plan will begin paying its share of the cost of healthcare expenses for all members of the family.
 The family deductible can be satisfied by one or more family members.

 3. If I enroll my spouse, does each of us have an individual or family deductible?